Pacismo/Pacismo.github.io/_posts/2020-11-23-What-to-do-now.md

 ---
-title: "What to Do Now"
+title: What to Do Now
-date: 2020-11-23 05:57:40 +0800
+date: '2020-11-23 05:57:40 +0800'
-excerpt: "Now that I have this website, I want to take a moment to reflect on what steps I want to take to secure my future as a software developer, who, at the moment, wants to get into game development."
+excerpt: 'Now that I have this website, I want to take a moment to reflect on what steps I want to take to secure my future as a software developer, who, at the moment, wants to get into game development.'
 categories:
-  - "Starting Anew"
+    - Starting Anew
 tags:
-  - "Coronavirus"
+    - Coronavirus
 author: Francisco Santana
 comments: false
 toc: true
-toc_label: "Table of Contents"
+toc_label: Table of Contents

-# Add content below the line!
+draft: false
+lastmod: '2021-12-21T18:08:40.051Z'
+slug: what-now
 ---

 **Hello, All.**